 As soon as you see the cover you can't help but smile in anticipation of the possibilities this fishing trip will bring.
 Take note of the fish scales on the spine, Lucy running in from the left, the use of twigs for the title lettering and the fishing line to form the words in the book's sub-title.
 These are the detailed, distinctive artwork of illustrator Matthew Cordell created using pen and ink with watercolor.

 His black and white images throughout the book enhance, elevate, animate and surround the text.
-You wonder if perhaps Cordell might have a younger sister himself as he convincingly portrays all the emotions the siblings feel on their facial expressions in addition to the upbeat, carrying attitude of the Dad.
+You wonder if perhaps Cordell might have a younger sister himself as he convincingly portrays all the emotions the siblings feel on their facial expressions in addition to the upbeat, caring attitude of the Dad.
 Again, as we did on the cover, we see the thematic details; the words GO FISH on the license plates of the truck, the fish weathervane on top of the snack shack at the lake, and the fish picture on the wall of the family kitchen.
 Some of his illustrations are one page, some extend from one page into the other and several are edge to edge on both pages, contributing to the overall pacing of each particular poem and the book as a whole.
 Two of my favorites are the three peering over the edge of the boat quietly waiting for a fish to bite, eyes wide open and at the end when all three are home in the bathroom, the two children on stools on either side of their Dad, looking in the mirror as he shaves, pretending to do the same.

 Gone Fishing: A novel in verse written by Tamera Will Wissinger with illustrations by Matthew Cordell is a high energy, humorous and endearing depiction of a family outing.
 I predict as a read aloud listeners will beg for its non-stop continuation.
 As an individual read it will be finished and promptly started over again.

 At the close of the book, Wissinger gives a brief author's note before defining at length poetic techniques and forms.
 She mentions which of her poems in this title demonstrate each.
 Please follow the links embedded in Tamera Will Wissinger's and Matthew Cordell's names to their official web sites.
-Here is a link to a preview of the book with illustrations and text.